ebhoward/QgisIMPTools/README.md

 3. Copy the samples folder and its qsettings sub-folder to a working folder.
 You can open the Tutorial.qgz project in QGIS.

 4. Alternatively, you may prefer to create and save a new QGIS Project.
-In this case, copy the qsettings folder and all its files into the folder which has your newly created qgz QGIS project file.
+In this case, copy the files in the sample folder and the qsettings sub-folder and all its files into the folder which has your newly created qgz QGIS project file.

     - Set the project CRS: